fabioc-aloha/Spotify/cover-art/README.md

 This system generates stunning, professional cover art for your playlists using AI backgrounds combined with consistent Python-overlaid branding.
 The approach separates AI background generation from text overlay for maximum control and consistency.

-## 📁 **Consistent File Naming Convention**
+## 📁 **Directory Structure**

-All cover art files use the same name as your playlist configuration file:
+All cover art files are generated directly in the `cover-art/` folder using the same name as your playlist configuration file:

 ```
 playlist-configs/neural-network-symphony.md
 ↓
-cover-art/generated/neural-network-symphony.jpg
+cover-art/neural-network-symphony.jpg
-cover-art/generated/neural-network-symphony.png
+cover-art/neural-network-symphony.png
-cover-art/generated/neural-network-symphony_base64.txt
+cover-art/neural-network-symphony_base64.txt
 ```

-This makes it easy for Python scripts to automatically find the correct cover art for any playlist.
+This structure makes it easy for Python scripts to automatically find the correct cover art for any playlist.

 ## 🚀 **Quick Start**